Acknowledgements & Links

 Trove - excellent free resource from National Library of Australia for digitized newspapers.

 www.whiting-global.org - global centre for collaboration on the Whiting surname, a great new resource.
+As it attempts to create a centralized not-for-profit site for all Whiting genealogy, permission has been given for extracts from this site to be used.

 Sue MacDonald, Cemeteries Registrar at St Edmundsbury borough council - for help finding Whitings buried in Haverhill Cemetery.